 - Maintaining safe, low contaminant levels that are well within SDWA requirements;

 - Installing technologies and upgrading water treatment systems to further reduce contaminant levels;

 - Setting up and maintaining prevention devices to control water flow; and

 - Appropriately notifying customers of water quality.

-From a security perspective, Army installations are also assessing all water systems to ensure safety from intentional attacks.
+From a security perspective, Army installations are also assessing all community water systems to ensure safety from intentional attacks and natural disasters.

 USAEC's role in promoting environmental compliance for the Army in the area of drinking water management includes:

 - Preparing Army impact analyses and comments on potential rulemakings;

 - Preparing guidance documents including pollution prevention options;